CUH NHS 75th birthday logo

 How can I control my anxiety?

-Thoughts about breathlessness can influence how you feel and behave.
+Thoughts about breathlessness can influence your feelings and actions.
 Your response to a situation also impacts on how you think and feel.
 It can be helpful to think about a situation where you felt anxious.
-Think about what thoughts were going through your mind.
+Think about what thoughts were going through your mind, then gently ask yourself, "What could I have done differently?"

-• How did you behave in that situation?
+- How did you respond in that situation?

-• Is there an alternative and more realistic thought or response to the situation?
+- Is there an alternative or more helpful response to the situation?

-Relaxation techniques can help to manage the physical symptoms of anxiety.
-There are some techniques to try in our relaxation guide.
+Relaxation techniques and mindfulness can also help to manage the symptoms of anxiety.
+There are some techniques to try in Leaflet 6: Relaxation and mindfulness.

 Having a plan of action

-Many people find it helpful to have a plan of action written down to refer to in times of breathlessness, particularly if you have feelings of anxiety of panic.
-This action plan may be as simple as a few basic prompts to remind you what to do.
-It can re-assure you that you have had this feeling before and that you will recover your breathing.
+Many people find it helpful to have a plan of action written down to refer to.
+This action plan may be as simple as a few basic prompts to remind you what can be helpful.
+It can reassure you that you have had this feeling before and that you will recover your breathing.

 I have had this feeling before